 The stage of a tumor refers to the extent to which lung cancer has spread in the body.
-Staging involves both evaluation of a tumor's size as well as the presence or absence of metastases in the lymph nodes or in other organs.
+Staging involves both evaluation of a tumor's size, as well as the presence or absence of metastases, or the spreading of the cancer, in the lymph nodes or in other organs.
 Staging is important for determining how a particular tumor should be treated.
 Staging of a tumor is also critical in estimating the prognosis of a given patient, with higher-stage tumors having a worse prognosis than lower-stage tumors.

 Doctors use several tests to accurately stage lung cancer, including blood tests, X-rays, CT scans, bone scans, and PET scans.
 An abnormal blood chemistry test may signal the presence of metastases in the bone or liver.
 Radiological procedures document the size of a tumor, as well as its spread to other organs.